scala/docs.scala-lang/contribute/hacker-guide.md

     17:28 ~/Projects/scala/sandbox (ticket/6725)$ ../build/pack/bin/scala Test
     1%n1 // %n should've been replaced by a newline here

-### Implement ###
+### Implement

-There's not much to be said about this step, which is bread & butter software development.
+Now, implement your bugfix or new feature!

 Here are also some tips & tricks that have proven useful in Scala development:

-* If after introducing changes or updating your clone, you're getting `AbstractMethodError` or other linkage exceptions, try doing `ant clean build`.
+* If after introducing changes or updating your clone, you get `AbstractMethodError` or other linkage exceptions, try doing `ant clean build`.
 Due to the way how Scala compiles traits, if a trait changes, then it's sometimes not enough to recompile just that trait, but it might also be necessary to recompile its users.
-Ant is not smart enough to do that, which might lead to very strange errors.
+The `ant` tool is not smart enough to do that, which might lead to very strange errors.
 Full rebuilds fix the problem.
-Fortunately that's rarely necessary, because full rebuilds take significant time.
+Fortunately that's rarely necessary, because full rebuilds take a lot of time-- the same 8-30 minutes as mentioned above.
 * Even on solid state drives packaging Scala distribution (i.e. creating jars from class files) is a non-trivial task.
 To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts to launch Scala from `build/quick/classes`.
 * Don't underestimate the power of `print`.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how things work.
 However later I found out that print-based debugging is often more effective than jumping around.
 While it might be obvious to some, I'd like to explicitly mention that it's also useful to print stack traces to understand the flow of execution.

+### Documentation

+There are several areas that one could contribute to-- there is the Scala library, the Scala compiler, and other tools such as Scaladoc.
+Each area has varying amounts of documentation.

+##### The Scala Library

+Contributing to the Scala standard library is about the same as working on one of your own libraries.
+Beyond the Scala collections hierarchy, there are no complex internals or architectures to have to worry about.
+Just make sure that you code in a "don't-repeat-yourself" (DRY) style, obeying the "boy scout principle" (i.e. make sure you've left something cleaner than you found it.)

+If documentation is necessary for some trait/class/object/method/etc in the Scala standard library, typically maintainers will include inline comments describing their design decisions or rationale for implementing things the way they have, if it is not straightforward.

+If you intend on contributing to Scala collections, please make sure you're familiar with the design of the Scala collections library.
+It can be easy to put an implementation in the wrong location if you are unfamiliar with the collections architecture.
+There is an excellent and very detailed guide covering [the Architecture of Scala Collections](http://docs.scala-lang.org/overviews/core/architecture-of-scala-collections.html), as well as a larger more general [Scala collections Guide](http://docs.scala-lang.org/overviews/core/collections.html) covering the sequential portion of collections.
+For parallel collections, there also exists a detailed [Scala Parallel Collections Guide](http://docs.scala-lang.org/overviews/core/parallel-collections.html).
+(TODO double check these links!)

+##### The Scala Compiler

-Docs.
-Right, the docs.
-The documentation about internal workings of the compiler is scarce, and most of the knowledge is passed around in the form of folklore.
+Documentation about the internal workings of the Scala compiler is scarce, and most of the knowledge is passed around by email (scala-internals mailing list), ticket, or word of mouth.
 However the situation is steadily improving.
 Here are the resources that might help:

 * [Compiler internals videos by Martin Odersky](TODO) are quite dated, but still very useful.
-In this three-video series Martin explains inner workings of the part of the compiler, which has recently become Scala reflection API.
+In this three-video series Martin explains the general architecture of the compiler, and the basics of the front-end, which has recently become Scala reflection API.
+* [Reflection documentation](http://docs.scala-lang.org/overviews/reflection/overview.html) describes fundamental data structures (like `Tree`s, `Symbol`s, and `Types`) that
+  are used to represent Scala programs and operations defined on then.
+Since much of the compiler has been factored out and made accessible via the Reflection API, all of the fundamentals needed for reflection are the same for the compiler.
-* [Reflection and Compilers by Martin Odersky](http://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2012/Reflection-and-Compilers), a talk at Lang.NEXT 2012 in which Martin elaborates on the design of scalac and the reflection API.
+* [Reflection and Compilers by Martin Odersky](http://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2012/Reflection-and-Compilers), a talk at Lang.NEXT 2012 in which Martin elaborates on the design of scalac and the architecture of the reflection API.
-* [Reflection documentation](http://docs.scala-lang.org/overviews/reflection/overview.html) describes fundamental data structures that are used to represent Scala programs and operations defined on then.
-* [Scala compiler corner](http://lampwww.epfl.ch/~magarcia/ScalaCompilerCornerReloaded/) contains extensive documentation about most of the post-typer phases in the Scala compiler.
+* [Scala compiler corner](http://lampwww.epfl.ch/~magarcia/ScalaCompilerCornerReloaded/) contains extensive documentation about most of the post-typer phases (i.e. the backend) in the Scala compiler.
 * [scala-internals](http://groups.google.com/group/scala-internals), a mailing list which hosts discussions about the core internal design and implementation of the Scala system.

+##### Other Projects

+Tools like Scaladoc also welcome contributions.
+Unfortunately these smaller projects have less developer documentation.
+In these cases, the best thing to do is to directly explore the code base (which often contains documentation as inline comments) or to write to the appropriate maintainers for pointers.

 ### Interlude ###